notice

 Dr. Ethan Nash, Music Director

-The West Hartford Women's Chorale (WHWC) is an ensemble of female singers who perform classical, jazz and popular choral music.
+The West Hartford Women's Chorale (WHWC) is a non-audition ensemble of female singers who perform classical, jazz and popular choral music.

-Its mission is to provide a fun, challenging opportunity for artistic growth regardless of prior vocal music training or experience for all women who share the love of singing.
+Its mission is to provide a fun, challenging opportunity for artistic growth regardless of prior vocal music training or experience, for all women who share the love of singing.
 WHWC seeks to provide continuing vocal music education in our community through performances and collaborations with other musical organizations.
+WHWC supports music education through contributions to an annual post high school scholarship for promising musicians.

-Founded in 2004, the WHWC is led by co-presidents Karen Bachman and Sheila Nussbaum, and a board who assist a professional music director.
+Founded in 2004, the WHWC is led by a board president a volunteer board who assist the music director.

-WHWC performs in winter and spring concerts each year.
-The chorale also books performances for the community including the Wadsworth Atheneum's Festival of Trees in December and Celebrate!
-West Hartford in June.
+WHWC performs winter and late spring concerts each year.
+In late winter we have hosted a Festival of Women's Voices, inviting a composer and other treble choirs from around the area.
+The chorale also performs for the community at events like the Wadsworth Atheneum's Festival of Trees in December.

-A smaller ensemble, Camerata, was begun in fall of 2008 and is a smaller, auditioned choir meant to complement the performances of the chorale by presenting music better suited to smaller vocal groups.
-Membership in WHWC is a requirement for all voices in Camerata.
+A smaller ensemble, Camerata, is an auditioned choir meant to complement the performances of the chorale by presenting music suited to a smaller vocal ensemble.
+Membership in the main chorale is a requirement for all voices in Camerata.

 [Top]